ahansson/hgrid-css/README.md

 # hgrid-css

-### ⚠️ WORK IN PROGRESS
+### WORK IN PROGRESS

-_Documentation may be incomplete or inaccurate_
+⚠️ _Documentation may be incomplete or inaccurate._

 ### **A Lightweight and Practical CSS Utility Kit.**

 ### Zero Config.
 Flat Learning Curve

-Hgrid is a starting point intended to make HTML work out of the box, with very little effort.
-Ideal for fast prototyping without having to deal with browser quirks and unstyled elements.
-It's not a UI framework.
+Hgrid is not a UI framework, but a starting point intended to make HTML work out of the box.
+It provides some sensible defaults so you can start prototyping without having to deal with browser quirks, unstyled elements and basic responsivity.

 ## Documentation